javalite/javalite-site/content/src/activejdbc/surrogate_primary_keys.md

 If your table cannot provide a primary key column named `id` (for instance due to corporate naming standards), you can override it with `@IdName` annotation.

-Example: let's say you have a table PEOPLE:
+Example: let\'s say you have a table PEOPLE:

 ~~~~ {.sql}
 CREATE TABLE people (